vishvAsa/vedAH_Rk/shAkalam/khilam/2/06_shrI-sUktam_hiraNya-varNAm/TIkA/ranganAtha-muniH.md

 could be incorporated in the text itself only in the latter part of the book and for the first half, they are appended to the end of this.

 I shall be thankful to my friends and wellwishers for any suggestions to improve the work and bring it to perfection.
-In fine, I shall feel my endeavour has been quite a success if even one devotee of that Goddess-Mahalakshmiyadasa-or Lakshmi Herself will be pleased with this.
+In fine, I shall feel my endeavour has been quite a success if even one devotee of that Goddess - Mahalakshmiyadasa - or Lakshmi Herself will be pleased with this.

 8-4-37.
 SRINIVASA RAGHAVAN.